laceylin2010/seattle-ios-401d3/week-02/class-4/README.md

 * This 3rd view controller will show that user's timeline (the api url is "https://api.twitter.com/1.1/statuses/user_timeline.json?screen_name" but you will need to add a parameter to this url.
 * Use a table view header view to mimic Twitter's layout of that screen (show their profile background image, their picture, their name, their location)
 * Convert your table view cells to use a Nib, so you can share the same cell for both the home time line VC and the user Timeline VC
+* Implement a Simple Cache to check and see if an image you are about to download is already downloaded before doing a network call.
 * **Code Challenge:**
 	*
 * **Bonus:**